 - Research – Use informational interviews as a means to do “focus groups.” on what the employers need.
 What specific skills are the organizations looking for?
 What does the organization “value”?
-What types of people succeed in the organization?
+Who succeeds in the organization?

 - Respond with Care – Create documents that use the language of your potential employer that highlight your skills according to the specifications

-- Customer Validation – Have your documents reviewed by someone in the organization to ensure you are on the right track.
+- Customer Validation – Have your resume reviewed by someone in the organization to ensure you are on the right track.

 By focusing your energy on your customer’s needs, your resume and cover letter will be noticed by the people who matter.
 Like ketchup through the “Dip and Squeeze” packets, so too will your job search flow better!